hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 The use of custom helper scripts (e.g. ``run.sh`` shell scripts), or custom orchestration scripts (e.g. Python glue code) running the analysis is much better.

-However, porting glue code to new usage scenarios (for example to scale up to a new computer centre cluster) may be tedious technical word that would be better spent doing physics instead.
+However, porting glue code to new usage scenarios (for example to scale up to a new computing cluster) may be tedious technical work that would be better spent doing physics instead.

 Hence the birth of _declarative_ workflow systems that express the computational steps more abstractly.